ssrothman/cmssw/L1Trigger/L1THGCal/README.md

 Algorithm implementations emulating dedicating firmware blocks are written in such a way that they can be executed in a standalone fashion outside CMSSW, for cross-validation with their firmware counterpart.
 Therefore they are integrated within CMSSW by the mean of wrapper classes that are translating data and configurations between the CMSSW world and the standalone emulator world.

 Algorithm implementations are configured by the mean of dedicated configuration objects built in the wrapper class.
-The wrapper class also perform the conversion of the input data from CMSSW data formats to standalone data formats, and convert back the output data from standalone data formats to CMSSW data formats.
+The wrapper class also performs the conversion of the input data from CMSSW data formats to standalone data formats, and convert back the output data from standalone data formats to CMSSW data formats.

 This wrapping structure is illustrated in the diagram below.